-Studies publication design.
-Includes examination of formula vs. format, direct mail, poster, magazine and book design.
-Environmental implications are discussed.
+Studies Publication Design, Includes examination of formula vs. format. direct mail, poster, magazine and book design.
+Students are given the opportunity to work with clients and are asked to address the needs and requests of the individual or organization.
 Teamwork and interaction are stressed.
+Students participate in group projects, presentations and critiques to build confidence, develop leadership and refine their communication skills.
 Instills critical analysis and good design judgment.
+Environmental implications are discussed.
 Prerequisite: AA 221 Graphic Design I.